jqueuniet/netbox-go/apiv4_2/docs/WritableCircuitGroupAssignmentRequest.md

 ### NewWritableCircuitGroupAssignmentRequest

-`func NewWritableCircuitGroupAssignmentRequest(group BriefCircuitGroupRequest, memberType string, memberId int64, ) *WritableCircuitGroupAssignmentRequest`
+`func NewWritableCircuitGroupAssignmentRequest(group BriefCircuitGroupAssignmentSerializerRequestGroup, memberType string, memberId int64, ) *WritableCircuitGroupAssignmentRequest`

 NewWritableCircuitGroupAssignmentRequest instantiates a new WritableCircuitGroupAssignmentRequest object This constructor will assign default values to properties that have it defined,